Getting Started with DOER DAPP

 You want clear limits on what can happen on your behalf

 DOER DAPP does not take control away from you.
-It helps you set rules once and enforce them automatically.
+It allows you to define rules once and enforce them automatically through policy-driven automation.

 What DOER DAPP Does Before Anything Happens